sin-ack/zigself/README.md

 That's it!
 If you want to build a release version, you can build one with `zig build -Drelease-fast=true` and the binary will be in `zig-out/bin/`.

+There is an (experimental) REPL that you can run with `zig build run -- repl.self`.

 ## Current status of zigSelf

 - [x] Lexer